 A detailed case history is taken to identify the feelings associated with the disturbing memory, as it is the feeling, rather than the content of the disturbance, that is the focus of the treatment.

-You can’t change what happened and understanding why it happened, won’t change how you feel.
+You can’t change what happened and understanding why it happened, won’t change how you feel, However you can change how you feel about it.

 During a treatment clients follow sets of specific finger movements performed by the practitioner.
 This sequence is repeated till there is a decrease in disturbance from the original memory.